-Proof of 2 vaccinations with documented date or positive titre results for antibodies is required.
+Proof of 2 vaccinations with documented date for Measles, Mumps and Varicella, and proof of 1 vaccination with documented date for Rubella, OR positive titre results for antibodies is required.

 c.
 Diphtheria/Tetanus/Acellular Pertussis:

 Documented history of a primary series and dates of boosters are required.
 In the absence of documentation of an original series, the learner should be offered immunization with a full primary series.
 Immunization against diphtheria/tetanus is effective for approximately ten years.
 If the most recent booster is not within the last 10 years, a booster must be given.